12 Tips for First-Time Dog Owners: Get Ready for Your New Pup

 No single type of environment is perfect for the care and maintenance of a dog.
 It must be risk-free for your pet, regardless of the particular conditions that the dog may be experiencing.

-Here are starters tips for first-time dog owners on how to make a puppy feel comfortable:
+Here are starter tips for first-time dog owners on how to make a puppy feel comfortable:

 - Create a designated space.
 Designate a specific area in your home for your puppy to eat, sleep, and play.
 This could be a crate or a large pen for your puppy to move around.